WHY IT IS NEEDED

 According to the World Economic Forum, the list of most destructive and costly natural disasters includes infectious diseases.
-In this regard, Smith et. al (2014) reported that from 2000 to 2010 the count of epidemic events is 3420 in 219 nations.
-World Health Organisation also stated during a conference in 2017 that between 2011 and early 2017, the count was above 1000 for 172 countries.
+In this regard, Smith et. al (2014) reported that from 2000 to 2010 the count of epidemic events was 3420 in 219 nations.
+The World Health Organisation stated during a conference in 2017 that between 2011 and early 2017, the count was above 1000 in 172 countries.

 but do not combine all three elements into one model.

 The goal of this project and the Epidemic Framework is to build a Risk Assessment tool for epidemics to increase preparedness and decrease response time at the community level.
 In particular this tool aims to: